50 Years of SUSY and SUGRA, circa 1974-2024, and Future Prospects: SUGRA and strings

 \subsection{Green-Schwarz anomaly, Stueckelberg extensions of SUGRA, and milli charges}

 The Stueckelberg mechanism is a phenomenon in which an Abelian gauge boson can become massive by absorbing an axionic field without spontaneous symmetry breaking\cite{Stueckelberg:1938zz,Ogievetskij:1962mba} as happens for the Higgs boson \cite{Higgs:1966ev,Higgs:1964pj,Higgs:1964ia,Englert:1964et, Guralnik:1964eu}.
 Specifically, this occurs if an abelian gauge field $A_\mu$ is replaced by $A_\mu + \frac{1}{m}\partial_\mu \sigma$.
 Here, $\sigma$ is the axionic field and generates the longitudinal mode for $A_\mu$.
 Furthermore, under the gauge transformation $\delta A_\mu=\partial_\mu \lambda, ~~\delta \sigma= -m \lambda$, the combination $A_\mu + \frac{1}{m}\partial_\mu \sigma$ remains invariant.
 The mass parameter $m$ that appears along with the axionic field was identified as topological\cite{Allen:1990gb}.
 In addition, a Lagrangian built from a massive abelian vector field using the Stueckelberg mechanism has been shown to be renormalizable\cite{Slavnov:1972qb,Veltman:1968ki}.
 Stueckelberg couplings arise in the reduction of higher dimensional supergravity theory and in string theory.
 Thus, for example, consider the reduction of 10 dimensional supergravity coupled to supersymmetric Yang-Mills fields in the presence of internal gauge fluxes.
 Here the 10-d kinetic term for the tensor $B_{IJ}$, which is anti-symmetric, couples to the Yang-Mills Chern-Simons term, which is of the form $\partial_{[I} B_{JK]} + A_{[I} F_{JK]} + \cdots$.
 The use of the expectation value of the internal gauge field strengths $<F_{ij}>\neq 0$ in dimensional reduction leads to the form $\partial_\mu B_{ij} + A_\mu F_{ij}$.
 If we identify $B_{ij}$ as the axionic scalar and $<F_{ij}>$ as the mass parameter $m$, we arrive at the combination $\partial_\mu \sigma + m A_\mu$.
 In the Lagrangian, this combination leads to a coupling $mA_\mu \partial^\mu \sigma$.
 This coupling also enters the Green-Schwarz anomaly cancelation.
-In dimensional reduction, the parameter is typically of the compactification scale in some cases\cite{Ghilencea:2002da}, but in principle it could be different\cite{Ibanez:1998qp}.\\ Stueckelberg extensions of the standard model and of MSSM have been obtained using the mechanism discussed above with the phenomenon of mixing of the hypercharge with an additional $U(1)_X$ gauge field which could arise from a hidden sector\cite{Kors:2004dx,Kors:2004ri}.
-Kinetic mixing of two $U(1)$ gauge fields has been discussed in previous work in the field theory context in \cite{Holdom:1985ag} and in the string context in \cite{Dienes:1996zr}.
-However, in Stueckelberg extensions one has mass mixings between the gauge fields.
-Thus, one may consider the new gauge group $SU(3)\times {SU(2)_L\times U(1)_Y}\times U(1)_X$.
-Mixings between $U(1)_Y$ and $U(1)_X$ lead to a mass term of the form $- \frac{1}{2} (\partial_{\mu}\sigma + M_1 A_{\mu} +M_2 B_{\mu})^2$.
-Including $SU(2)_L\times U(1)_Y$ electroweak breaking gives a $3\times 3$ dimensional mass matrix for the gauge bosons $A^3_{\mu}, B^\mu, A^\mu$.
-In addition, the Stueckelberg extended model predicts a sharp $Z'$ resonance, which is a signature of this class of extended models.
-The prediction of a sharp resonance is in contrast to other $U(1)$- extensions where $Z'$ has a high mass, i.e., ${M_{Z}}/{M_{Z'}} <<1$ needed to conform to the stringent electroweak constraints on a new $Z'$ boson\cite{Cvetic:1996mf,Cvetic:1995rj,Faraggi:1996kk,Barger:2003hg, Barger:2003hg,Anoka:2004vf,Gherghetta:1996yr,Barger:1989sf,Hewett:1988xc}.
-In contrast, Stueckelberg $Z'$ can be low lying, consistent with electroweak constraints, since $\delta \equiv {M_2}/{M_1}$ can be chosen to be small.
-The Stueckelberg model can be tested at FCC-ee\cite{Arduini:2025hor}, which can detect a sharp $Z'$ resonance predicted by the model.\\
+In dimensional reduction, the parameter is typically of the compactification scale in some cases\cite{Ghilencea:2002da}, but in principle it could be different\cite{Ibanez:1998qp}.\\